Aseprite Importers

 Popochiu Characters already embed a Sprite2D and an AnimationPlayer.
 The whole spritesheet is assigned as texture to the Sprite2D and every tag becomes a configured animation in the AnimationPlayer - even the single-sprite ones.
 They are then accessible by specific methods on the Character, as explained below.

 To keep different props apart, the image is organized in layers (marker 1).
-In the specific case, layer names and tag names match, but you can of course have situations where more than one layer is necessary to render a specific tag (it's pretty common really); a typical example is the background: in the example above, we could have decided to have the trees on the background prop.
+In this specific case, layer names and tag names match, but you can of course have situations where more than one layer is necessary to render a specific tag (it's pretty common really); a typical example is the background: in the example above, we could have decided to have the trees on the background prop.
 The resulting Aseprite file would have looked like this then:

 Notice how the Tree tag disappeared and the Tree layer is now present with the Background one in the Background tag.